lykos98/dadaC/README.md

 ## Compiling

 dadaC comes with a make file which compiles the executable `driver` and the shared library `bin/libclustering.so` from which ADP methods can be linked to.

+## TODO

+MUCH MORE

+- Complete porting of all density estimation methods in `dadaPy`